gleffad/web_shop-ui/README.md

 # Front Office Bateau Thibault (Angular 11)

-Ce projet a été créé avec [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.
+This project has been created with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.

-## Installer le projet

-Exécutez `npm i` pour installer les différents dépendance.

-## Lancer le serveur

-Exécutez `ng serve --open` pour lancer le serveur de développement et ouvrir votre navigateur jusqu'à `http://localhost:4200/`.
+## Install project

+To install dependencies, exécute `npm i`.

+## Launch service

+To launch the service, execute `ng serve --open`.

+## Use Web-app

+Open your Web browser at `http://localhost:4200/`.